The-Monkeys-and-MAUD/monkeybones/README.md

 [?]
 Project name (MyProject)
 ```

 MonkeyBones takes guesses and provides you with default answers.
-As the message said earlier, "pressing return without answering a question will automatically choose the default option".
+Pressing return without answering a question will automatically choose the default option.
 If you don't like the default, type in another answer and press return.

 Most of the questions should be pretty self explanatory.
 One thing that's worth noting is that
 MonkeyBones assumes that you're using git (and suggests a repo name):